dankelley/sextant/README.md

 As illustrated above, you can find the height *H* of a flagpole, tree, building, etc., on flat ground, by pacing off a horizontal distance *L* from it’s base, and then finding the angle *θ* to the top.
-The height above is then given by
+The object height is then given by

 *H* = *H*<sub>*e*</sub> + *L*tan *θ*